hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 #### Memory Distribution

 This part of the page graphically provides the cluster wise breakdown of memory, as shown below.
-The blue area is the memory used by maps, the dark yellow area is the memory used by non-Hazelcast entities, and the green area is the free memory out of the whole cluster`s memory capacity.
+The blue area is the memory used by maps.
+The dark yellow area is the memory used by both non-Hazelcast entities and all Hazelcast entities except the map (i.e. the memory used by all entities subtracted by the memory used by map).
+The green area is the free memory out of the whole cluster`s memory capacity.

 ![](images/Home-MemoryDistribution.jpg)